NFL draft: Clemson defensive lineman selected in first round

 Bresee was the top defensive tackle left on the board Thursday night and was picked back-to-back with D-line teammate Myles Murphy, who went to Cincinnati.

-Dabo Swinney is up to 17 first round picks in his time as Clemson’s head coach, which ranks second only to Alabama’s Nick Saban during Swinney's tenure.
+Dabo Swinney is up to 17 first round picks in his time as Clemson’s head coach, which ranks second only to Alabama’s Nick Saban among active coaches.

 It's the second time in four drafts and the third in five for multiple Clemson defenders to be selected in the first round.